Who May Apply?

-We limit the number of exhibitors per category; and our makers do not have to compete with imported and mass-produced items as we only accept handmade products.
-We strive to maintain a high level of quality and variety in those items offered at the show, thus ensuring we do not saturate the show with any one type of craft.
+We limit the number of exhibitors per category and only accept handmade products.
 We review all complete applications and then make our choice based on several factors (see below).

 The following criteria will apply to all items for sale at Dartmouth Handcrafters Guild (DHG) shows:

-- The quality of workmanship and overall cohesiveness and consistency of your work.
+- The quality of workmanship and consistency of your work.

 - A piece must show competent methods of construction and must be skillfully finished.